open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 Make sure you add `type="module"` to the script tag!

 Next, we need to define our class.
-Instead of extending `HTMLElement`, we are now extending `LitElement`. `LitElement` extends `HTMLElement` already, so we're still writing an actual web component:
+Instead of extending `HTMLElement`, we are now extending `LitElement`. `LitElement` extends `HTMLElement` already, so we're still creating an actual custom element:

 ```js
 class WebComponentApis extends LitElement {